gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 **First, our vision.** Our vision is to create better building blocks for the web, and unify the emerging content wesh.

+**Second, our tooling philosophy.** We build our tooling with certain goals in mind.
+These include:

+* reducing waste in website development
+* giving creators an immediate connection to their work
-**Second, our tooling philosophy.** We want to make the right thing the easy thing and progressively disclose complexity.
+* making the right thing the easy thing
+* progressively disclosure of complexity

 **Third, our community philosophy.** We're striving to create the most inclusive community on the web -- we believe in *working in the open*, and we believe that *you belong here*.